Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/max.md

 {@t('.H_Ts1'),@t('.H_Ts2'),@t('.H_Ts3')} is an array of time series.

-More common usage is to provide an argument that collect series, for example like this.
+A more common usage is to provide an argument that collects the series, for example like this.

 `Result = @MAX(@T('has_MetStations.Temperature'))`